 SignalExtension is defined in Table 27-55 (EHT PHY characteristics)

-If the CRC check in U-SIG valid, and PHY Version Identifier, the BSS color and the UL/DL each indicates an intended value, and a Reserved-Validate U-SIG indication is not indicated, then the PHY entity will parse the PPDU Type & Compression Mode subfield and the DL/UL subfield in the U-SIG and identify the EHT PPDU type.
+If the CRC check in U-SIG valid, and PHY Version Identifier, the BSS color and the UL/DL each indicates an intended value, and a Validate U-SIG indication is not indicated, then the PHY entity will parse the PPDU Type & Compression Mode subfield and the DL/UL subfield in the U-SIG and identify the EHT PPDU type.

 If the received PPDU is EHT MU PPDU, the PHY entity shall begin receiving the EHT-SIG, EHT-STF, and EHT-LTF for EHT MU PPDU as shown in Figure 36-MuRx (PHY receive procedure for an EHT MU PPDU).
 The PHY entity shall check the CRC of the Common field of EHT-SIG.